timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER IV-WATER RESOURCES STUDIES.md

 ### §2263a.
 Aquatic invasive species research
 #### (a) In general
-* As part of the ongoing activities of the Engineer Research and Development Center to address the spread and impacts of aquatic invasive species, the Secretary shall undertake research on the management and eradication of aquatic invasive species, including Asian carp and zebra mussels.
+* As part of the ongoing activities of the Engineer Research and Development Center to address the spread and impacts of aquatic invasive species, the Secretary shall undertake research on the prevention, management, and eradication of aquatic invasive species, including Asian carp, elodea, quagga mussels, and zebra mussels.

 #### (b) Locations
-* In carrying out subsection (a), the Secretary shall work with Corps of Engineers district offices representing diverse geographical regions of the continental United States that are impacted by aquatic invasive species, such as the Atlantic, Pacific, and Gulf coasts and the Great Lakes.
+* In carrying out subsection (a), the Secretary shall work with Corps of Engineers district offices representing diverse geographical regions of the continental United States that are impacted or could be impacted in the future by aquatic invasive species, such as the Atlantic, Pacific, Arctic, and Gulf Coasts, the Great Lakes, and reservoirs operated and maintained by the Secretary.

 #### (c) Report
 * Not later than 180 days after October 23, 2018, the Secretary shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate a report recommending a plan to address the spread and impacts of aquatic invasive species.

-### §2264.
-Deauthorization of studies
-* (a) Notwithstanding section 3003 of Public Law 104–66 (31 U.S.C.
-1113 note; 109 Stat.
-734), not later than one year after November 17, 1986, and annually thereafter, the Secretary shall submit to Congress a list of incomplete water resources studies which have been authorized, but for which no funds have been appropriated during the 5 full fiscal years preceding the submission of such list.
-For each such study the Secretary shall include the following information:

-  * (1) the date of authorization and the manner in which the study was authorized;

-  * (2) a description of the purposes of the study;

-  * (3) a description of funding that has been made available for the study;

-  * (4) a description of any work that has been performed in carrying out the study and the results and conclusions, if any, of such work; and

-  * (5) a description of any work that remains to be done in carrying out the study and the time necessary for and estimated cost of completing such work.

-* (b) Each study included in a list under subsection (a) is not authorized on and after the 90th day following the submission to Congress of such list if no funds have been appropriated for such study after the list is submitted and before such 90th day.

 ### §2265.
 Columbia River/Arkansas River Basin transfers
 * (a) No Federal agency shall study or participate in the study of any regional or river basin plan or any plan for any Federal water and related land resource project which has as its objective the transfer of water from the Columbia River Basin to any other region or any other major river basin of the United States, unless such study is approved by the Governors of all affected States.